Non-Programmers Can Label Programs Indirectly via Active Examples: A Case Study with Text-to-SQL: Framework

 However, $p_t$ will depend not only on our choice of question $i_t$ but also on the annotator's response $r_t$ (\cref{eq:update_t}).
 We do not know $r_t$ yet, but our current belief is that it will be distributed as

 So our \emph{expected} \textbf{I}nformation \textbf{G}ain from asking $i_t$ is\looseness=-1

 where the expectation is taken under distribution \labelcref{eq:expected_r}.
-This is high if the candidates $s$ that are most plausible under $p_{t-1}$ tend to return different outputs $s(i_t)$ and hence different annotator responses $r_t$, making $r_t$ informative about $s$.\footnote{Indeed, the IG \labelcref{eq:IG-def} can be regarded as the conditional mutual information between the random variables $r_t$ and $s$, given all previous questions and answers.
-Hence it is $\geq 0$.} By contrast, $i_{A}$ in \cref{fig:criteria} left would yield an uninformative response ($\InfGain=0$).
-Expected information gain has long been used to choose useful questions for experimental design \citep{lindley-1956}, decision tree construction \citep{quinlan-1986}, and active learning of parametric functions \citep{mackay-1992}.
+This is high if the candidates $s$ that are most plausible under $p_{t-1}$ tend to return different outputs $s(i_t)$ and hence different annotator responses $r_t$, making $r_t$ informative about $s$.
+By contrast, $i_{A}$ in \cref{fig:criteria} left would yield an uninformative response ($\InfGain=0$).

-\paragraph{Simple.} We would like to avoid presenting the annotator with complex inputs such as the large database $i_B$ in \cref{fig:criteria} right.
+\textbf{Simple.} We would like to avoid presenting the annotator with complex inputs such as the large database $i_B$ in \cref{fig:criteria} right.
 The correct response might be informative, but determining it would require too much human effort.
 We crudely model the effort required for $i_t$ as the number of records $|i_t|$.\looseness=-1

 The next section proposes a heuristic to synthesize a simple informative database $i_t$ given schema $c$, a sample database with schema $c$, and a distribution $p_{t-1}$ over SQL programs.